Digital transformation and disintermediation are having a huge impact on the marketing and sales functions.

 Let’s look at the process:

-- Repeat purchases: customers who repeatedly buy the same products will buy them over the internet.
+- Repeat purchases: Customers who repeatedly buy the same products will buy them over the Internet.

-- Commodity purchases: non-differentiated products can be purchased online.
+- Commodity purchases: Non-differentiated products can be purchased online.
 More products will be commodities over time.

-- Order status: customers can now check the order status of their purchases online to get up-to-minute information.
+- Order status: Customers can now check the order status of their purchases online to get up-to-minute information.

-- First-line customer support: telephone customer support is frustrating for the customer and very expensive for the company.
+- First-line customer support: Telephone customer support is frustrating for the customer and very expensive for the company.
 Tremendous savings can be gained by providing online support through chatbots or live chat.

 How to Prosper Despite Disintermediation In Your Sales and Marketing Functions

-I love the quote, “control your destiny or somebody else will.”
-Or the Alice in wonderland quote: “if you don’t know where you want to go, any road will take you there.”
+I love the quote, “Control your destiny or somebody else will.”
+Or the Alice in Wonderland quote: “If you don’t know where you want to go, any road will take you there.”
 Where are you headed today?
 Where do you want to go?

 Follow these rules to help you win: